mind-scraper/gofee_modified/README.md

 I add two following input variables.

-estd_tress: float
+estd_tres: float
         Default: 0
-        Tresshold for surrogate energy uncertainty.
+        Treshold for surrogate energy uncertainty.
-        If the the surrogate energy uncertainty (Energy_std) < estd_tress, DFT evaluation and surrogate train will be skipped.
+        If the the surrogate energy uncertainty (Energy_std) < estd_tres, DFT evaluation and surrogate train will be skipped.
 The evaluation of the best structure will be done using the surrogate model.

 old_trajectory: string
         Default: None